friday27/backend-dev/leetcode_note.md

 1002\.
 Find Common Characters
 1008\.
 Construct Binary Search Tree from Preorder Traversal
 1013\.
 Partition Array Into Three Parts With Equal Sum
+1018\.
+Binary Prefix Divisible By 5
 1022\.
 Sum of Root To Leaf Binary Numbers
 1029\.
 Two City Scheduling
+1030\.
+Matrix Cells in Distance Order (To be improved)
 1035\.
 Uncrossed Lines **(Study: DP!)**
+1046\.
+Last Stone Weight (To be improved)
 1089\.
 Duplicate Zeros (To be improved)
 1154\.
 Day of the Year
 1184\.
 Distance Between Bus Stops